 Premium organic Alaria (Alaria esculenta) whole leaf in bulk.
-Alaria is also known as winged kelp, or “wild Atlantic wakame” because it is so biologically and nutritionally similar to Japanese wakame (Undaria pinnatifida).
+Product sold in bulk packaging is not for resale.* Alaria is also known as winged kelp, or “wild Atlantic wakame” because it is so biologically and nutritionally similar to Japanese wakame (Undaria pinnatifida).
 Sustainably wild-harvested from the pristine waters of the North Atlantic, and lab-tested for quality and safety.
 Also available as a retail bag.

 - Certified Organic